sransara/com.sransara/content/notes/2019/build-yourself-a-git/index.md

 ### Commit history graph

-Commit History Graph is the data structure that holds the lineage information of each and every commit.
+Commit History Graph is the data structure that holds the lineage information of every commit.
 Basically it's the life blood of our VCS.
 In implementation, Commit history graph is just the relative ordering created by bunch of commit objects that connect to each other like a chain.